 If your current income is say £24,000 a year, then even if you only have a £2,000 outstanding balance on only one of the cards, the credit card companies may take the view that you have too much credit available in relation to your annual income.
 In this case you are more likely to reject you for a new credit card.

 In circumstances like the above it can often make sense to actually reduce your available credit in order to to get a new credit card.
-By cancelling an unused credit card or asking the credit card company to reduce your credit limit, you will reduce the available credit you have in proportion to your income.
+You can cancel an unused credit card or ask the credit card company to reduce your credit limit.
+This will reduce the available credit you have in proportion to your income.

 You can cancel an unused credit card by writing to the credit card company and telling them you wish to cancel the card.
 You should always tell the card company in this way so that they can let the credit reference agencies know that your account has been settled and you no longer have that credit available to you.

 It can take 30 days or more for your credit file to reflect the reduction in available credit, so you should look to reduce any excess credit you may have available a couple of months before looking for a new balance transfer credit card.